Losant/losant-docs/docs/applications/access-keys.md

 ![Define Access Restrictions](/images/applications/access-restrictions.png "Define Access Restrictions")

-After clicking `Create Access Key`, the newly generated key and secret will be displayed. <u>__IMPORTANT__: Losant does not store key secrets and they can not be recovered or regenerated if lost.</u>
+After clicking `Create Access Key`, the newly generated key and secret will be displayed.
+You will either need to copy your key and secret to a secure location or download them to a file on your computer.

+__IMPORTANT__: Losant does not store key secrets and they can not be recovered or regenerated if lost.
+If you fail to save your key secret before closing the window, you will have to generate a new access key / secret pair.

-After you save your key and secret in a safe and secure place, check the `I have copied my app secret to a safe place` box and click `Close Window`.
+After you've saved your access key and secret, check the `I have copied my app secret to a safe place` box and click `Close Window`.

 ![Access Key Generated](/images/applications/access-key-generated.png "Access Key Generated")